How to Build a Java MCP Server: Step-by-Step Guide for AI Integration

 button

 What Is a Java MCP Server?
+(And Why Build One)

-Before we get started, ensure you have:
+Before creating your MCP server, ensure you have:

 git clone https://github.com/danvega/javaone-mcp.git